revolvingdonut/C64GPT/docs/C64GPT — Design Doc.md

 ## 3) Non‑Goals

 - Building a rich menu system on C64.
-- Perfect Unicode rendering; we transliterate to a safe PETSCII/ANSI subset.
+- Perfect Unicode rendering; we transliterate to a safe ANSI subset.
 - Heavy graphics; we optimize readability and feel.

 ---